-The Route Optimization service provides two main fields that allow a user to control the structure of the resulting routes for given input data.
+The Route Optimisation service provides two main fields that allow a user to control the structure of the resulting routes for given input data.
 The two fields are part of the restrictions:

 Determines whether vehicles are allowed to drive multiple trips within a route (field set to false), or not (field set to true).